-The principal activity of the Fund is to invest the monies of its members for the mutual benefit and to hold and arrange for the management of securities and other assets acquired with such monies.
+The principal activity of the Fund is to invest the monies of its members for the mutual benefit and to hold and arrange for the management of investment securities acquired with such monies.

-Most of the equity investments of the fund are listed and traded on the Ghana Stock Exchange, although the Fund also invests in unquoted equity securities.
+Most of the equity investments of the Fund are listed and traded on the Ghana Stock Exchange and Exchanges of other Africa countries, although the Fund also invests in unquoted equity securities.

 The investment activities of the Fund are managed by Databank Asset Management Services Limited (the Investment Manager).
-The custodian of the Fund is Standard Chartered Bank Ghana Limited.
+The Fund's custodian is Standard Chartered Bank Ghana Limited.